moonshine-ai/moonshine-js/README.md

 ## Credit

-Moonshine.js is developed and maintained by [Useful Sensors](https://usefulsensors.com).
+MoonshineJS is developed and maintained by [Useful Sensors](https://usefulsensors.com).